yohanajocelyn/reversi_python_ai/README.md

 - Go to the official Python website: python.org
 - Download the latest stable version for your operating system (e.g., Python 3.12).
+- NOTE: Make sure to download Python 3.x, as Python 2.x is no longer supported.
+- NOTE: Python 3.14^ won't work with this codebase; please use Python 3.13 or earlier.

 2. Run the Python Installer
    Once the download is complete, run the installer file (e.g., python-3.12.x.exe on Windows or the .pkg file on macOS).